alemamm/oakmower/index.md

 # Future work [0.5 - 1 page]
 Things that you could not complete because of time, budget, or other constraints.

-# References [0.5  - 1 page ]
+# References
-Acknowledge code you may have used from other repositories.
-Also, refer to papers you may have implemented.
+You can follow the links provided in both text and code to learn more